Plastic Checkout Bags

 That means businesses in the Fundy Region will no longer be able to provide single-use plastic checkout bags.

-Saint John, Quispamsis, Rothesay Hampton, and Grand Bay-Westfield have all adopted the bylaw.
+Saint John, Quispamsis, Rothesay Hampton, Grand Bay-Westfield, and the Village of St Martins have all adopted the bylaw.

 The bylaw encourages waste reduction at the source and will help keep plastic out of our environment and the landfill.
 It is estimated that 35 million plastic bags are used every year in the Fundy Region.